georgeboot/blog/source/_posts/how-to-login-to-many-aws-accounts.md

 ## IAM Assumed Roles
 Meet IAM Assumed Roles.
 IAM Assumed *what*?
 Exactly, that was my first reaction as well.
 The concept is actually pretty simple, so let me explain.

 The whole concept revolves around pretending to be someone, yet officially still being someone else.
 Some admin panels give admins the options to log-in as a user to debug something.
-This is basically that.
+Assumed Roles are basically that.
 You log-in using *Account 1*, but should be treated as if you are *Account 2*.

 AWS calls this concept *Assumed Roles* and they are part of IAM.
 Where in most of these admin systems a flag like `pretend_to_be_user_id` will be added to your session, AWS calls this `assumed_role`.
 And instead of putting the user account in there, AWS store the role.

-This last part is actually quite important in practise: your user ID always remains the same, so audit logs will always show your user name.
-Only the permissions of your account are temporarily changed.
+This last part is actually quite important in practise: your user ID always remains the same, so audit logs will always show your user name. **Only the permissions** of your account are temporarily changed.
 See why AWS named it *Assumed* roles?
 You are basically instructing the systems to *assume* you have a specific role.

 ## Set up your own
 Convinced yet?
 Let's go though the process of setting this up together.
 It should take 2-3 minutes per account and can easily be undone.